mefercs/DSAL/chapter2/chptr2.md

 # Object oriented
+- instance variables : created with self.
+- class variables : defined in the class namespace.
+- `__init__` is a method executed as soon as an object of a class is instantiated.
+- Protected member uses a single underscore `_memberName`

-In python there is a similar spread operator as JS( ... ), called splat operator ( * ), and it is used to package and unpackage values.
+- Private member uses double underscores `__memberName` In python there is a similar spread operator as JS( ... ), called splat operator ( * ), and it is used to package and unpackage values.
+- `_` allow us to throw values we are not going to use.
+Also in numbers literals(instantiation) we can use it for readability.
+  - i.e. `x = 10_000_000_000`
+- `__` is for only class use, because it tells the python interpreter to rewrite the name to avoid conflict with a subclass.
+  - so, python interpreter changes the `__originalName` to `_className__originalName` this is known as the Mangling this is known as the Mangling.

 ```py
 #unpacke example